On the densities of covering numbers and abundant numbers: Introduction

 Both covering systems and covering numbers have a rich history with famous problems, many of which have seen significant progress in recent years, see for example \cite[(F13)]{guy2004} for some history, and \cite{Balister24} for a survey of some of the recent developments.

 Covering numbers were first defined by Haight \cite{Haight} in 1979 in a paper answering a question of Erd\H{o}s, who asked (in the language of covering numbers) whether there was a threshold $c$ such that if $h(n) = \frac{\sigma(n)}{n}>c $ then $n$ is guaranteed to be a covering number.
 Haight showed this is not the case by exhibiting an infinite sequence of numbers $n_i$, none of which are covering, with $\frac{\sigma(n_i)}{n_i} \to \infty$.
-Filaseta, Ford, Konyagin, Pomerance and Yu \cite{FFKPY} give a short proof of Haight's theorem and also answer several related conjectures of Erd\H{o}s and Graham.
+Filaseta, Ford, Konyagin, Pomerance and Yu \cite{FFKPY} gave a short proof of Haight's theorem and also answered several related conjectures of Erd\H{o}s and Graham.

-Sun \cite{sun07} initiated a systematic investigation of covering numbers, proving there are infinitely many primitive covering numbers, and giving the following sufficient conditions (restated slightly) for an integer $n$ to be a primitive covering number. \begin{theorem}[Sun] Suppose an even integer $n$ factors as $n=p_1^{\alpha_1}p_2^{\alpha_2}\cdots p_k^{\alpha_k}p_{k+1}$ with $k\geq 1$, $a_i\geq 1$ for each $1\leq i \leq k$ and $2=p_1<p_2<\cdots<p_k<p_{k+1}$.
-If these factors satisfy \begin{enumerate} \item $p_{i+1} = \tau(p_1^{\alpha_1}\cdots p_i^{\alpha_i})+1$ \,for each $1\leq i< k$, \item $p_{k+1}\leq \tau(p_1^{\alpha_1}p_2^{\alpha_2}\cdots p_k^{\alpha_k})$, and \item $p_{k+1}>(p_k-2)(p_k-3)$, \end{enumerate} then $n$ is a primitive covering number. \end{theorem} He also conjectured that all primitive covering numbers had a form slightly more general than the above sufficient conditions.
+Sun \cite{sun07} initiated a systematic investigation of covering numbers, proving there are infinitely many primitive covering numbers, and giving the following sufficient conditions (restated slightly) for an integer $n$ to be a primitive covering number. \begin{theorem}[Sun] Suppose an even integer $n$ factors as $n=p_1^{\alpha_1}p_2^{\alpha_2}\cdots p_k^{\alpha_k}p_{k+1}$ with $k\geq 1$, $\alpha_i\geq 1$ for each $1\leq i \leq k$ and $2=p_1<p_2<\cdots<p_k<p_{k+1}$.
+If these factors satisfy \begin{enumerate} \item $p_{i+1} = \tau(p_1^{\alpha_1}\cdots p_i^{\alpha_i})+1$ \,for each $1\leq i< k$, \item $p_{k+1}\leq \tau(p_1^{\alpha_1}p_2^{\alpha_2}\cdots p_k^{\alpha_k})$, and \item $p_{k+1}>(p_k-2)(p_k-3)$, \end{enumerate} then $n$ is a primitive covering number. \end{theorem} He also conjectured that all primitive covering numbers have a form slightly more general than the above sufficient conditions.
 This conjecture was disproven by Jones and White \cite{Jones17}, who demonstrated an infinite family of primitive covering numbers which were not of the form conjectured by Sun.
-Subsequently Jones, Harrington and Phillips \cite{harrington17} find infinitely many more counterexamples and provide necessary and sufficient conditions for a number of the form $2^ap^bq$ to be a primitive covering number.
+Subsequently Jones, Harrington, and Phillips \cite{harrington17} found infinitely many more counterexamples and provided necessary and sufficient conditions for a number of the form $2^ap^bq$ to be a primitive covering number.

 Many more general problems and results about covering systems can be framed in terms of covering numbers.
-One of the most well known open problems related to covering systems is the conjecture of Erd\H{o}s and Selfridge which is equivalent to the following.
+One of the most well-known open problems related to covering systems is the conjecture of Erd\H{o}s and Selfridge which is equivalent to the following.

 \begin{conjecture}[Erd\H{o}s-Selfridge] There are no odd covering numbers. \end{conjecture}

 While the conjecture remains open, recent advancements \cites{Hough19,BBMST} show that any odd covering number would necessarily be divisible by 9 or 15, and furthermore that there are no odd squarefree covering numbers.